cezhang01/Adjacent-Encoder/README.md

 - adjacency matrix (NxN): a 0-1 symmetric matrix (A^T==A), and its diagonal elements are supposed to be 1.
 - content (Nx|V|): each row is a Bag-of-Words representation of the corresponding document, and each column is a word in the vocabulary.
 Documents are represented by the word count.
 - label (Nx1): label or category of each document.
+Labels are used only for evaluation, not for learning in our model.
 - label name: the name of each label.
 - vocabulary (|V|x1): words.

 ## Output
-The document embeddings (Nxnum_topics) are output to the `./results` file.
+The document embeddings are output to the `./results` file.
 Each row represents one document embedding, and each column represents one dimension of the embedding, or one topic.

+In transductive learning, training embeddings are the same as test embeddings.
+In inductive learning, training embeddings are those of training documents (no validation documents), and testing embeddings are inferred for testing documents.

 ## Reference
 If you use our paper, including code and data, please cite